 - Allow to cool.

-- I think it could be easily made gluten free by substituting gluten free flour for the 1 tablespoon of regular flour.
+Make them gluten free by substituting gluten free flour for the regular flour.

-Don’t forget to pin these delicate Almond Lace Wafers!
+Don’t forget to pin these Almond Lace Wafers!